Scratched DVD in Desktop Computer Drive

 As the importance of preserving vintage media became increasingly apparent, efforts were made to restore and digitize aging magnetic tape and celluloid film reels.
 This process involves cleaning, repairing, and stabilizing the original reels, followed by transferring the content to digital formats for long-term preservation and accessibility.

-Analog to Digital Conversion and Media Restoration
+Analog to Digital and Media Restoration

 Audiovisual History and Motion Picture Archives